-Never roasted a whole chicken before?
-No worries, here’s how!
-This EASY recipe for Roast Chicken with Lemon, Garlic, and Rosemary is baked in the oven over vegetables in one pan – and is so simple, anyone can do it!
-With just 20 minutes of hands-on time (60 minutes baking time) this can be turned into other meals during the week! s
+How to Roast a Whole Chicken that turns out delicious every time.
+It is so simple, anyone can do it!
+With just 20 minutes of hands-on time (60-minutes baking time) this can be turned into other meals during the week!
+Video.

 There is nothing either good or bad, but thinking makes it so. ~Shakespeare

-Here’s a simple recipe for whole Roast Chicken with lemon, garlic, and rosemary, baked in the oven over vegetables, that turns out perfect every time.
+Here’s a simple recipe for Whole Roast Chicken with lemon, garlic, and rosemary, baked in the oven in a skillet that turns out perfect every time.
 Crispy skinned, yet moist and juicy on the inside, this is one of our favorite comfort food meals!
-The lemon, garlic, and fragrant rosemary infuse the whole bird with delicious as well as all the veggies underneath!
+The lemon, garlic, and fragrant rosemary infuse the whole bird with deliciousness as well as all the veggies underneath!
 A simple tasty one-pot meal!

 From start to finish it takes about 1 hour and 20 minutes, with 20 minutes of hands-on time.